The Investment Treaty Arbitration Review: Evidence and Proof

 However, it is generally accepted that, even without any statutory provision or private agreement by the parties, be it on the application of arbitration rules, the IBA Rules of Evidence, or in an arbitration clause or subsequent procedural agreement, tribunals have the implied authority to resolve issues of admissibility, relevance and evaluation of evidence.5

-The Arbitral Tribunal may limit or exclude any question to, answer by or appearance of a witness, if it considers such question, answer or appearance to be irrelevant, immaterial, unreasonably burdensome, duplicative or otherwise covered by a reason for objection set forth in Article 9.2.
+The Arbitral Tribunal may limit or exclude any question to, answer by or appearance of a witness, if it considers such question, answer or appearance to be irrelevant, immaterial, unreasonably burdensome, duplicative or otherwise covered by a reason for objection set forth in Articles 9.2 or 9.3.

 Article 9(2) of the IBA Rules of Evidence gives tribunals, not only at the request of a party, but also on their own motion, the power to exclude from evidence or production documents, statements, oral testimony or inspection for reasons such as the lack of sufficient relevance to the case or materiality to its outcome; legal impediment or privilege; unreasonable burden to produce; compelling commercial or technical confidentiality; or even for compelling grounds of special political or institutional sensitivity.

 However, even if arbitral tribunals have the right to exclude evidence under these circumstances, they are hesitant to do so in practice – and even more so in investment treaty arbitration.
-Reasons for this include avoiding the need to exclude evidence that could possibly prejudice a party's right to present its case, with no possibility of appeal on substantive grounds, but also to avoid the impression that the tribunal is escaping difficult decisions, in particular in highly political matters.6 For these reasons, arbitral tribunals generally admit evidence rather freely, disregard technical rules of admissibility of evidence – in particular, those known in common law – and focus on assessing the weight of the evidence (i.e., its probative value).
+Arbitrators will avoid excluding evidence that could possibly prejudice a party's right to present its case, with no possibility of appeal on substantive grounds, but also the impression that the tribunal is escaping difficult decisions, in particular in highly political matters.6 For these reasons, arbitral tribunals generally admit evidence rather freely, disregard technical rules of admissibility of evidence – in particular, those known in common law – and focus on assessing the weight of the evidence (i.e., its probative value).

 iii Probative value